Pathoschild/smapi-mod-dump/source/~Bouhm/NPCMapLocations/README.md

 ### Video tutorial

 [Here is a short video guide on the process](https://streamable.com/xzfnc).
 In this example I am creating a map for Grandpa's Grove farm by Jessebot.
+NOTE: This video guide is outdated, but the method is still the same.

 ### Seasonal maps